edwardcrichton/ox-terms-js-date/README.md

 }
 ```

-All terms in an academic year:
+All terms and vacations in an academic year:

 ```
 Date.getTerms(academicYear);